 GPA Board Members (top left clockwise): Collins Airhihenbuwa, Doug Petersen (Friend of GPA), Bob Judd, Michael Adewumi, Jamie Brooks, Anne Petersen, Karen Stone (not pictured: John Goff)

 Jamie Passon Brooks, Executive Director

-Jamie is an experienced attorney and nonprofit manager with extensive experience in agency managment and advocacy.
-She has held positions with the Robert E. Weiss Advocacy Center for Children and Youth and the Court Appointed Special Advocate Program.
+Jamie is an experienced attorney and nonprofit manager with extensive experience in agency management and advocacy.
+She has held positions with the Robert E. Weiss Advocacy Center for Children and Youth and the Court Appointed Special Advocate Program in Genesee and Berrien County, Michigan.
 She has practiced corporate, banking and real estate law as well as acting as a regular contributor for the Institute for Continuing Legal Education and frequent lecturer.
 Jamie is a graduate of The University of Michigan and The Detroit College of Law at Michigan State University.